 First steps with TUMonline

-Your individual study plan for your statutorily correct study planning, discussion with your study advisor and then later for the certificate issue.
+Your individual study plan for your statutorily correct study planning.
 Please edit exclusively with Windows PC and exclusively with MS-EXCEL!

 - General Academic and Examination Regulations at TUM (APSO)